 UFOs in Dundee?
-For residents of this Wisconsin UFO hotspot, UFO sightings, alien visitors and other mysterious extraterrestrial activity are real.
+For residents of this Wisconsin UFO hotspot in the heart of the Kettle Moraine State Forest, UFO sightings, alien visitors and other mysterious extraterrestrial activity are real.
 And, of course, the aliens are Green Bay Packers fans.

-A crowd was gathered at a tavern on Long Lake for the annual UFO Daze festival hosted by local UFO researcher Bill Benson on the evening of July 17, 2004.
-UFO enthusiasts have been gathering here by the hundreds to share their experiences and hoping to spot something strange in the sky since 1988.
+A crowd had gathered in lawn chairs on the shore of Long Lake for the annual UFO Daze festival hosted by local UFO researcher Bill Benson on the evening of July 17, 2004.
+UFO enthusiasts have been gathering here at Benson’s Hide-a-Way by the hundreds to share their experiences, with hopes of spotting something strange in the sky, since 1988.
 But this particular night would be different.

 When the hot and humid summer day gave way to night, many of the day’s visitors still remained to see if anything unusual would show up in the night sky.
 It was near midnight when excited murmurings from the crowd turned all eyes to the sky.